krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_05_Course_Inventory_File.md

 ### Task 8 - Status Check

-After adding all group variables, your inventory file should look like this (note that order doesn't matter):
+After adding all group variables, your inventory file should look like this (Note that order doesn't matter):

 > Note: if there isn't a particular device in your topology, there is no need to have it in the inventory file.